Judy Trammell

-Judy Tharp Trammell (born April 29, 1958) is the current head choreographer of the Dallas Cowboys Cheerleaders.
+Judy Tharp Trammell (born April 29, 1958) is an American choreographer, television personality, and retired dancer.
+She is the current head choreographer of the Dallas Cowboys Cheerleaders.
 She is also a former member of the squad.
-She appears in the CMT reality series Dallas Cowboys Cheerleaders: Making the Team.
+She appeared in the CMT reality series Dallas Cowboys Cheerleaders: Making the Team and currently in the Netflix series America's Sweethearts: Dallas Cowboys Cheerleaders.

 Early life

 Trammell was born and raised in Dallas, Texas and graduated from R.L.
 Turner High School.

 Career

 Trammell was a Dallas Cowboys Cheerleader for four years, from 1980-1984, and during that time served as group leader and a show group member.
 She is trained in jazz, pom, drill team, and tap dance.
 She became assistant choreographer of the Dallas Cowboys Cheerleaders in 1984.
-In 1991 she was promoted to head choreographer and has served in that position ever since.
+In 1991, she was promoted to head choreographer and has served in that position ever since.
 After Director Kelli Finglass, Trammell is the second former Dallas Cowboys Cheerleader to join the organization in an administrative role.

-Trammell has also choreographed for Jerry Lewis, Toby Keith's Should've Been A Cowboy music video, Little Texas' God Bless Texas music video, Phil Donahue, Geraldo Rivera and Montel Williams' talk shows, Harry and the Hendersons, Oak Ridge Boys Benefit Concert, the Country Music Awards, Nashville Palace, Miss Texas Pageant, Salute to Lady Liberty television special, as well as high school musicals and beauty pageants in the Dallas area.
+Trammell has also choreographed for Jerry Lewis, Toby Keith's Should've Been A Cowboy music video, Little Texas' God Blessed Texas music video, Phil Donahue, Geraldo Rivera and Montel Williams' talk shows, Harry and the Hendersons, Oak Ridge Boys Benefit Concert, the Country Music Awards, Nashville Palace, Miss Texas Pageant, Salute to Lady Liberty television special, as well as high school musicals and beauty pageants in the Dallas area.
 She has also choreographed for Reba McEntire, Randy Travis, LeAnn Rimes, Creed, Jessica Simpson, Destiny's Child, Sheryl Crow, Carrie Underwood, MC Hammer, and the NBC Academy of Country and Western Music Awards.

 She has appeared on television shows such as Dr. T & the Women, The View, and Queer Eye For the Straight Guy.

-She is a current cast member of CMT's Dallas Cowboys Cheerleaders: Making the Team.